Yousif-FJ/makeSandwich/README.md

 ### Introduction
 Make a sandwich is a system with a frontend and a distributed backend.
 The system enables end users to order sandwiches and track the state of their orders.

+### Summary for base features
+- Docker Compose hosting/deployment
+- Server to server communication with RabbitMQ
+- SPA app
+- API CRUD

+### Summary for Additional Features and Technologies
+- Health check for RabbitMQ (Compose) (ensure RabbitMQ is working before starting server A and B)
+- State Management Store with Pinia (frontend)
+- Dead Letter Queue (server B)
+- Nice and responsive frontend UI with Bootstrap
+- Production grade frontend Dockerfile (with Nginx)
+- Loading indicator (frontend)
+- Action notifications (frontend)
+- Login (Authentication)
+- Require authentication for Create sandwich (Full CRUD API only because no time)
+- RTC communication (server A - frontend)

+### How to try the system
+Ensure latest version of docker desktop is installed and running then run docker compose commands:

+`docker-compose up -d`

+- access the frontend on http://localhost:12346/
+    - Email : admin@localhost, password: admin123
+- access backend swagger API page on http://localhost:12345/
+- access RabbitMQ management page on http://localhost:15672/#/
+    - user: guest, password: guest
+- access SQL server using Server Management Studio on localhost (default port 1433)
+    - user: sa, password: localHostPassword123

+The apps have some basic logging which can be accessed on docker logs.

 ### Technology Stack
 #### Server A
 ASP.NET (Core) 8 with C#.